Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Set-AzureRmKeyVaultAccessPolicy.md

 ```

 ### -PermissionsToStorage
-Specifies managed storage account and sas definition operation permissions to grant to a user or service principal.
+Specifies managed storage account and SaS-definition operation permissions to grant to a user or service principal.

 ```yaml
 Type: String[]